lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 ## Cross-origin resource sharing (CORS)

-The previous step marks the last pieace of the standard functionalities that I would require from a simple API application.
+The previous step marks the last piece of the standard functionalities that I would require from a simple API application.
 I would still add one bonus step in order to make sure that our API can be used in client web applications through AJAX calls.
 In order to do this, the browser expects the API to provide Cross-origin resource sharing (CORS) headers.
 You can find more information about them [on Wikipedia](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 The most important thing is that all the responses of our application will contain these additional headers and a special route that respond to <code>OPTIONS</code> http requests is present.